 - Growths that are resolutely attached to the skin underneath and that are firm and hard to move around are more worrying than bumps that feel soft and can easily be moved about under the skin.

 - Remember, pain is not an indication of how serious a lump is.
-While many owners assume that a growth which does not cause pain cannot be malignant, this is far from the truth.
+While many owners assume that a growth that does not cause pain cannot be malignant, this is far from the truth.
 Indeed, many cancerous lumps and bumps won’t cause any pain or discomfort at all.

 Top Tip: Always check if a new bump may actually be a tick.
 These critters are shiny and uniform in appearance and can mimic skin growth.
-If you look closely with a magnifying glass you may well see some spindly legs.
+If you look closely with a magnifying glass, you may well see some spindly legs.

 Is it normal for dogs to have bumps on their skin?